 - Increased use of appropriate pharmaceuticals: Patients' increased adherence to antiretroviral treatment is supported by the increase in overall pharmaceutical costs and the specific drug class costs.

-- Satisfied providers: Physicians and clinic staff who have worked with PACT community health workers anecdotally report high levels of satisfaction with their services.
-Many report gratitude for the role community health workers play in helping their patients maintain medication schedules and improve health outcomes.
-They also have commented on the importance of community health workers in modeling effective communication skills and appropriate provider/patient relationships.
+- Satisfied providers: Physicians and clinic staff who worked with PACT community health workers anecdotally report high levels of satisfaction with their services.
+Many reported gratitude for the role community health workers play in helping their patients maintain medication schedules and improve health outcomes.
+They also commented on the importance of community health workers in modeling effective communication skills and appropriate provider/patient relationships.

 Planning and Development ProcessKey steps in the planning and development process include the following: